Do you have $20,000 to immediately contribute to your Strata Scheme for major works?

-A general purpose sinking fund is one established to cover a variety of unspecified expenses (some of which may be capital expenses) that are likely to be incurred by the body corporate in maintaining the common property (for example, painting of the common property, repairing or replacing fixtures and fittings of the common property).
-A special purpose fund is one that is established to cover a specified, generally significant, expense which is not covered by ongoing contributions to a general purpose sinking fund.
+A general-purpose sinking fund is one established to cover a variety of unspecified expenses (some of which may be capital expenses) that are likely to be incurred by the body corporate in maintaining the common property (for example, painting of the common property, repairing or replacing fixtures and fittings of the common property).
+A special-purpose fund is one that is established to cover a specified, generally significant, expense that is not covered by ongoing contributions to a general-purpose sinking fund.
 Most special purpose funds are established to cover costs of capital improvement to the common property.

 Quality Building Management (QBM) formed by Donald Pitt, has been an active professional within the Building and Strata Industries since 1970.

 QBM have completed 1,000’s of healthy Sinking Funds to numerous Strata complexes, and have been successful in indentifying faults and all required works over a 40 year period to ensure all costs are captured so that levies are set fairly and realistically.
 And QBM always inspects the complex by personal visits to the complex.